-Along with these gates come the need for an access system (commonly seen as a keypad) that controls who can enter and exit through the gate.
+Along with these gates come the need for an access control system (seen by tenants as a keypad) that controls who can enter and exit through the gate.
 In self storage, you want to be able to not only provide gate codes to renters, but also to revoke gate access from delinquent tenants.
 This is where gate access and security systems come in - there are a handful of gate security systems that communicate with your facility management software system to automatically revoke gate access from delinquent tenants, or to easily assign a gate code to new tenants.

-When selecting a gate security and access control system for your self storage facility, consider the following factors to make sure you’re choosing the right security for your business needs.
+Ready to get started?
+When selecting a gate security and access control system for your self storage facility, consider the following factors to make sure you’re choosing the right security for your business needs:

 Not sure what kind of amenities your gate access system needs to provide?
 Check out the gate systems (or lack thereof!) at your local competitors’ storage facilities.
 If renters in your area are used to having high-security, digital gate access, you’ll definitely want to make sure you’re keeping up.
 If not, you should still consider utilizing a digital gate access system to help your facility stand out from the rest.
 While the upfront investment might be larger, your enhanced security and the convenience of digital access will allow you to charge a premium rate.

 If you haven’t already, now would also be a good time to do a little research on the crime trends in your area.
 This can be as simple as setting up an alert using SpotCrime or buddying up with a local police officer.
 It’s important that your facility’s gate access is up to par with competition and stands tough against any criminal behavior that’s typical in your community.